Even recession-proof companies need strong compliance controls

-Daniel J. Castleman is a vice president in the Risk, Investigations & Analytics Practice at CRA with 40 years of investigative and litigation experience.
+Daniel J. Castleman is an expert consultant in the Risk, Investigations & Analytics Practice at CRA with 40 years of investigative and litigation experience.

 He has provided domestic and international clients with expert consulting services in matters involving internal investigations, OFAC and money laundering investigations, construction fraud investigations, embezzlement and kickback investigations, investigative due diligence, design and implementation of compliance programs, and integrity advisory and monitoring services.
 Mr. Castleman has handled internal corporate fraud cases, OFAC/ AML cases, construction fraud cases, compliance program review, design, implementation and remediation, as well as leading integrity monitoring assignments.